 Learn Mandarin Online from Teachers and Students

-Buy - 买 - mǎi - third tone, which goes down then…Continue
+Buy - 买 - mǎi - third tone, which goes down then up.
+To buy something, you have to pick it…Continue

 I call this post useless but that's only true for those readers that weren't fortunate enough to be playing video games in the early 90s.
 In 1992, Capcom released Street Fighter 2, which had the first female character in a fighting game (thanks…Continue